Ottawa Jr. Senators: History

 The championship team was lost in a blockbuster trade with the Gloucester Rangers, who were rebuilding their team and overcoming a dead-last finish in the 2001-02 standings.
-Despite only carrying three returnees, the Jr. Senators still managed to upset the top 2 teams in the league en route to the Art Bogart Cup against Nepean.
+Despite only carrying three returnees, the Junior Senators still managed to upset the top 2 teams in the league en route to the Art Bogart Cup against Nepean.
 Ottawa couldn't handle the Nepean Raiders and lost the series in 5 games.

-The Ottawa Jr. Senators wouldn't return to the semi-finals until 2009.
+The Ottawa Junior Senators wouldn't return to the semi-finals until 2009.
 Ottawa lost the previous three game 7 semi-final games.
 The most-heartbreaking loss was in 2015, when the Pembroke Lumber Kings scored the game winner with just under a minute left in the game.

-For the 2012-13 season, the Ottawa Jr. Senators changed their colors back to blue, red, and white and returned to their old logo that they last used in 1995.
+For the 2012-13 season, the Ottawa Junior Senators changed their colours back to blue, white and red, and returned to their old logo that they last used in 1995.

-In fall 2016, the Ottawa Jr. Senators won the right to host the Fred Page Cup in 2018.
+In fall 2016, the Junior Senators were chosen to host the Fred Page Cup in 2018.
 Ottawa was slated to host the 2003 tournament, but pulled out and hosting duties were awarded to Cornwall.

 After appearing in the championship final for two consecutive years, but falling to the Carleton Place Canadians, the 2017-18 Junior Senators were finally able to conquer their arch nemesis who were once again favored to win it all.
 Ottawa surprised the hockey observers by knocking out Carleton Place in five games.
 They then followed the act by claiming their first ever Fred Page Cup which earned them a trip to the Royal Bank Cup in Chilliwack, British Columbia where they lost in the semi-finals to the host Chiefs.

 In the 2018-19 season, Ottawa faced Carleton Place in the finals for the fourth consecutive season.
 The Junior Senators took it to the favoured Canadians and claim the championship series in five games.
 They once again claim the Fred Page Cup before flying to Brooks, Alberta for the National Junior A Championships where they lost to the host Brooks Bandits 4-3 in the semi-finals.
 Goaltender Francis Boisvert took home the tournaments MVP.